DayneLalmond/Lalmond_Portfolio/README.md

 The transition and animation features were made with CSS properties.
 I understand this could be more efficient with javascript.
 I plan to continue advancing my portfolio until I believe it is ready to be released for employers.

-## Known Issues

-I may have excess code in my CSS styles that override one another, or otherwise conflict.
-I managed to setup the flexbox on specific portions of the webpage.
-However, I may not have targeted everything correctly.